-If a concern against a Trustee or Governor is received then this will be treated in the same way as any other concern.
+If a concern against a Trustee or Governor is received, then this will be treated in the same way as any other concern.
 It will receive the same serious consideration.
-The concern will be raised by the CEO/Headteacher with the Chairman of Trustee who will decide how it should be dealt with.
+The concern will be raised by the CEO/Headteacher with the Chair of Trustees who will decide how it should be dealt with.

-If the concern is against the Chairman of Trustees then clearly this process cannot be followed.
-In such circumstances, the concern will be taken directly to the CEO who will decide in consultation with the CEO and the Trustee with responsibility for Whistleblowing matters how it should be dealt with.
-In normal circumstances such a concern would be referred to the Department for Education for action.
+If the concern is against the Chair of Trustees, then clearly this process cannot be followed.
+In such circumstances, the concern will be taken directly to the CEO who will decide in consultation with Vice Chair of Trustees how it should be dealt with.
+In normal circumstances, such a concern would be referred to the Department for Education for action.